 The Behaviour Policy underpins three key aims of the school:

-To provide for every child a disciplined but helpful environment.
+- To provide for every child a disciplined environment in which they can thrive.

-To give each child an awareness of responsibility to society.
+- To give each student an awareness of their responsibility to our community and society.

 The Behaviour Policy aims to:

 - Foster a positive culture based on praise and reward, leading to consistently high standards of work and behaviour.